Best Fishing Float Tubes Under $250

 As we noticed with some of the other tubes, the Togiak is lacking drink holders.
 But with all the ample pocket storage it is no challenge to imagine an arrangement that would accommodate a drink or two.
 The Togiak from Classic Accessories is a comfortable and roomy option to look at if you are looking for a float tube with a reasonable price.

-The outer shell of the Pro 2000 is made of rugged nylon.
+The outer shell of the Caddis Pro 2000 float tube is made of rugged nylon.
 All critical seams are double-stitched to bolster the strength of the shell.
 The pontoons feature a unique low-profile design that Caddis touts as increasing stability.

 The seat is a 2 inch dense foam insert that helps the angler to sit close to the surface of the water.
 The Caddis Pro 2000 also features a 2 inch thick foam backrest that includes convenient adjustment straps.
 We thought it was worth noting that the backrest is somewhat short in stature compared to our other examples.